 - After the permit is obtained, inspections have to be requested.
 They can be tracked in the Citizen Self Service system (CSS)

-- A permit is finalized after approval of all required inspections.
+- A permit is finalized after approval of all required inspections is obtained.

 Building Permits and Inspections can be managed using CSS (Citizen Self Service).